simplesvg/icons/readme.md

 #### Node.js

-Add this code to your project's package.json:
+Run this command to add icons to your project:

-	"dependencies": {
-		"simple-svg-icons": "git@github.com:simplesvg/icons.git"
-	}

-then run

-	npm install
+	npm install --save git+ssh://git@github.com/simplesvg/icons.git

 Icons will be available in node_modules/simple-svg-icons/